0xCB-dev/docs.keeb.supply/content/totem/_index.md

 ![logo](logo.svg)

-Here you can find the instructions for assembling the TOTEM.
+Here you can find the instructions for assembling the TOTEM by GEIST.

 The Kit comes with everything you need, but especially the controller is a bit more difficult to solder.